List of Marvel Comics characters: M: Microbe

-Microbe (Zachary Smith Jr.) is a fictional superhero appearing in Marvel Comics.
+Microbe (Zachary Smith Jr.) is a superhero appearing in Marvel Comics.
 The character, created by Skottie Young and Zeb Wells, first appeared in New Warriors (vol. 3) #1.
 He is a mutant with the ability to communicate with germs and other microscopic organisms.
 He was a member of the New Warriors.

 Smith has a rather tragic past.
 His biological father, a prominent medical researcher, thought he had discovered a way to cure previously incurable diseases.
 Instead, it turned out that Microbe had unknowingly used his mutant power and "talked" the diseases into acting out the results his father wanted.
 Disgraced, his father disowned Microbe, leaving the teen heartbroken and alone.
 Out of compassion, Night Thrasher adopted him and began training him to be a superhero, making him a member of the New Warriors.

 While tracking some escaped supervillains with the New Warriors, Microbe, alongside his foster father Night Thrasher, is killed in Stamford, Connecticut as part of the New Warriors reality show.
 This event sparks the need for the Superhuman Registration Act and the ensuing Civil War, as well as making the surviving and former New Warriors members the most hated people in the US.

 Microbe in other media

-Matthew Moy was set to portray Microbe in the live-action New Warriors TV series before it was cancelled.
+Matthew Moy was set to portray Microbe in New Warriors prior to its cancellation.